damianhakert/damianhakert.github.io/source/handbook/marketing/index.html.md

 Anything that is a process in marketing should be documented in the Marketing Handbook.

 - Format of all pages should be as follows:
-    - First line overview of the current page.
+    - Welcome to the Handbook
+    - Functional group overview if handbook for entire functional group or organization
-    - Link to up one level
+    - Link up one level
     - "On this page" index of all top level headers on the current page
     - Links to other handbooks included on this page.
 - Rather than create many nested pages, include everything on one page of your role's handbook with an index at the top.